ebruchez/ebruchez.github.io/_posts/2023-01-19-fixing-yamaha-clavinova-clp-280-felt-contacts.md

 ![Membranes installation](/assets/posts/fixing-yamaha-clavinova-clp-280-felt-contacts/2x/IMG_0262.jpg){:standalone}

-I installed the felt without an problem.
+I installed the felt without any problem.
 The glue was quite strong, to the point that if touches the plastic it might be almost impossible to get it out without damage.
 So proceed carefully!

 This done, I put the keyboard back in the piano, and then tested the keyboard.
 To my relief, the responsiveness of the keys was back to normal, and the clacking sound was gone (as I expected).
 I only had to put back the top of the piano.

 ## The result

 The keyboard now sounds like new.
-I am very happy with the result, and even though I might not actually have had to replace the membranes, that should extend the life of the keyboard no matter what.
+I am very happy with the result, and even though I might not actually have had to replace the membranes, doing so should extend the life of the keyboard, so it's all good.
 You can hear the result here.

 <script>
   var tag = document.createElement('script');